On Lie $p$-algebras of cohomological dimension one: Lie -algebras of restricted cohomological dimension one

 \begin{proposition} A $p$-subalgebra of a Lie $p$-algebra of finite restricted cohomological dimension is either a torus, or is infinite-dimensional. \end{proposition}

 \begin{proof} Follows from Lemma \ref{lemma-fin}. \end{proof}

-In particular, in a Lie $p$-algebra $L$ of finite restricted cohomological dimension, every nonzero $p$-algebraic element is $p$-semisimple.
-This can be considered as a Lie-$p$-algebraic analog of the well-known fact that groups of finite cohomological dimension are torsion-free (cf., e.g., \cite[p.~6, Corollary 2]{lecturenotes}).
+In particular, in a Lie $p$-algebra $L$ of finite restricted cohomological dimension, every nonzero $p$-algebraic element (i.e., on which a certain $p$-polynomial vanishes) is $p$-semisimple.
+This can be considered as a Lie-$p$-algebraic analog of the well known fact that groups of finite cohomological dimension are torsion-free (see, for example, \cite[p.~6, Corollary 2]{lecturenotes}).

 \begin{proposition} An abelian $p$-subalgebra of a Lie $p$-algebra of restricted cohomological dimension one is either a torus, or is isomorphic to the direct sum of a torus and the free Lie $p$-algebra of rank one. \end{proposition}